 I studied linguistics and philosophy at the University of Warsaw (MA, 2012) and philosophy at the Sorbonne (Paris 1).
 Before rejoining academia in 2018, I’d interned as an economic policy analyst with the Polish government, worked as a ‘corporate communication facilitator,’ and held teaching positions in the private sector.

-Due to the research I do at LUMSA and the ACU, my time is divided between Poland, Italy and Australia.
-I’ve lived for significant periods in Austria, Italy, France and Poland.
+Due to the work I do at LUMSA and ACU, my time is divided between Australia, Italy and Poland.
+I’d lived for significant periods in Austria, Italy, France and Poland.

-I am interested in the Christian, and above all in the specifically Catholic, understanding of the dichotomy fiction/reality.
+I am interested in the notion of Christian romance, and in the specifically Catholic understanding of the dichotomy fiction/reality.

-This interest has led me to enquiries into the field referred to as “historical Jesus” studies, the formation of dogma, iconoclasm, and Catholic modernism.
+This interest has led me to enquiries into the field referred to as “historical Jesus” studies (Leben-Jesu-Forschung), the formation of dogma, iconoclasm, and Catholic modernism.
 I also have a professional interest in “Catholic atheism” (Lacan, Žižek, Badiou) and the apocalyptic tradition.

 Outside the scope of my doctorate, I’ve worked – with varying degree of seriousness – on Hermann von Keyserling, Hegel and Heidegger (particularly Gesamtausgabe vol. 32), mimetic theory (Girard, Descombes), and degrowth (Georgescu-Roegen).

-My long-standing admiration for Roy Harris’s integrational approach to linguistics is sometimes echoed in the philosophical work I do.
+My long-standing admiration for Roy Harris’s integrational approach to linguistics is sometimes echoed in my philosophical ruminations.

 Among contemporary scholars, I find inspiration in the work of, among others: Rebecca Comay, Dina Gusejnova, Theresa Kuhn, Alain Besançon, Andrzej Elżanowski.